 Quick changes anyone can implement

-Even items that are plugged in suck electricity.
+Even electronics that are plugged in suck electricity so sometimes it’s about using less energy than before (which also helps save money too).
 Make it a habit to unplug those items not in continuous use like cell phone chargers, microwaves and more.
 And while you’re at it, learn to turn off the lights if you are leaving a room for more than 2 minutes.

 Learn to forgo the straw (or bring a bamboo, metal, other reusable straw, or just don’t use one) and learn to have a small bag in your car with a set of reusable forks/silverware.
 Definitely ditch the straw though.
 If you do use the plastic forks and straws, consider re-using them so they get a maximized life.